 - You feel sad or depressed.

 The Whole30 is not intended to be a very low carb diet.
 So if you sense that you’re not eating enough carbs, track your intake for just one day and see where you end up.
-We recommend between 100-175 g of carbs per day for MOST individuals.
+We recommend between 100-175 g of carbs per day for MOST individuals and even more if you have have performance goals or you are highly-active.
 This range varies depending on your activity level, gender, goals and season of life.

 15 Whole30 Carb Sources we can’t do without